-In False Memories, you're presented with three ludicrous-sounding reality TV shows (or other entertainment), but only one of them is actually made up.
+In False Memories, you're presented with two ludicrous-sounding reality TV shows (or other entertainment), but only one of them is actually made up.
 These could be dating shows, made-for-TV movies, game shows, songs, or My Little Pony characters.
 They're all unbelievable, but only one is actually fake, and you have to spot it.
 Hilarity ensues.

 The trivia party game of fake news, fibs and false memories!